 4) Great value family hotels

 Accommodation in Thailand represents excellent value for money and you’ll find some fabulous family hotels in the main cities and beach resorts.
 For a fraction of the price you’d pay at most destinations in Europe, you can have a family villa with separate bedrooms, balcony, and a pool.
-And to make your stay extra safe, many hotels in Thailand have already signed up to the Amazing Thailand Safety and Health Administration (SHA) scheme.
-To be granted a certificate under the SHA scheme, hotels, restaurants, tourist attractions and other facilities need to meet the strict Covid-19 control guidelines issued by the Ministry of Public Health.

 5) Amazing attractions

-All across Thailand you will find incredible natural attractions like Khao Sok National Park and Tarutao National Marine Park.
+All across Thailand you will find incredible natural attractions and national parks like Khao Sok National Park and Tarutao National Marine Park.
 In addition to all these natural wonders, there are lots of fun attractions to keep children of all ages occupied.
 Whether you’re splashing around at Vana Nava Water Jungle in Hua Hin or enjoying a game of Football Golf on Ko Samui, there is no shortage of family entertainment in Thailand.